e-dervieux/CBB_MIDI_Player/README.md

 2. **Load SF2**:
    - On **GitHub Pages**: The dropdown shows pre-bundled SF2 files from the `sound_data/Soundfonts/` folder
    - **Locally**: The refresh button (⟳) scans for new SF2 files you add to `sound_data/Soundfonts/`
-   - You can also load any SF2 file via the "Load custom SF2" file input
+   - You can also load any SF2 file from disk *via* the "Load custom SF2" file input, which will be added to the dropdown, and become available to the player
 3. **Add MIDI files** to select one or more `.mid`/`.midi` files from your computer.
 4. Select a track in the playlist and press **Play**.
 Available controls:
    - Timeline seek and volume slider